ecommerce checkout process optimization guide

 In between is the dreaded zone of cart abandonment — and there are several reasons your shoppers leave without buying.

-That’s why, the checkout process optimization is so important.
+That’s why, eCommerce checkout optimization is so important.

 What Makes a Great Checkout Experience?